 It is important to know that getting treatment for an eating disorder can be lifesaving.

 There is no medical reason to induce vomiting without guidance from a doctor.
 Inducing vomiting without a compelling medical reason and a doctor’s supervision can be dangerous.

 In some cases, it may even make the effects of poisoning or an underlying medical condition worse.

 People concerned about nausea should ask a doctor about treatment options.
-Those who believe that they have eaten something poisonous need to seek immediate emergency care.
+People who believe that they ate something poisonous need to get immediate emergency care.